 We first describe a method for handle sliding, on which we base our flow category analogue.
-Given a handlebody H, which has i-handles h_1 and h_2 , form a new handlebody H' by attaching an i-handle h_3 and a cancelling (i+1)-handle g, attached as follows.
-The attaching sphere for h_3 will be glued along the sphere embedded in H formed by taking an embedded connected sum of slightly pushed-off copies of the attaching spheres of h_1 and h_2 .
+Given a handlebody H, which has i-handles h_1 and h_2 , form a new handlebody H' by attaching an i-handle h_3 and a cancelling (i + 1)-handle g, attached as follows.
+The attaching sphere for h_3 will be glued along the sphere embedded in H formed by taking an embedded connected sum of slightly pushedoff copies of the attaching spheres of h_1 and h_2 .
 The attaching sphere of g will be glued to intersect the belt spheres of each of our three i-handles precisely once positively each (and with no other i-handle interactions).

 There are then exactly three i-handles against which g can be cancelled.
-The handlebodies which are the effects of cancelling g against h_1 , h_2 and h_3 are homeomorphic to, respectively, the effect of h_1 slid over h_2 , the effect of h_2 slid over h_1 , and the original handlebody H. The reason for describing handle sliding with such an emphasis on handle cancellation is that it will allow us to build on the flow category handle cancellation technique described in the earlier paper of Jones-Lobb-Schütz [JLS17].
+The handlebodies which are the effects of cancelling g against h_1 , h_2 and h_3 are home-omorphic to, respectively, the effect of h_1 slid over h_2 , the effect of h_2 slid over h_1 , and the original handlebody H. The reason for describing handle sliding with such an emphasis on handle cancellation is that it will allow us to build on the flow category handle cancellation technique described in the earlier paper [6].

-Let $\mathscr C$ denote a framed flow category $(\mathscr C, \iota, \varphi)$ with respect to an (n+1)-tuple (d_k, \ldots, d{n+k}) of non-negative integers.
-Suppose x, y are objects of $\mathscr C$ with grading i.
-To mimic the geometric process above, we will introduce a pair of cancelling objects e and f in degrees i and i+1 respectively.
-Morphisms will be introduced so that cancelling f against e returns $\mathscr C$, and cancelling f against e returns a new category $\mathscr C_S$ which we will call the effect of sliding e over e.
-It is proved in [JLS17, Theorem 2.17] that handle cancellation in flow categories preserves the stable homotopy type of a framed flow category, and hence the stable homotopy types e and e will agree.
+Let \mathscr{C} denote a framed flow category $(\mathscr{C}, \iota, \varphi)$ with respect to an (n + 1)-tuple $\mathbf{d} = (d_k, \ldots, d{n+k})$ of non-negative integers.
+Suppose x, y are objects of \mathscr{C} with grading i.
+To mimic the geometric process above, we will introduce a pair of cancelling objects e and f in degrees i and i + 1 respectively.
+Morphisms will be introduced so that cancelling f against e returns \mathscr{C} , and cancelling f against x returns a new category \mathscr{C}S which we will call the effect of sliding x over y.
+It is proved in [6, Theorem 2.17] that handle cancellation in flow categories preserves the stable homotopy type of a framed flow category, and hence the stable homotopy types $\mathcal{X}(\mathscr{C})$ and $\mathcal{X}(\mathscr{C}S)$ will agree.

 The main task of this section therefore will be to correctly describe, embed, and frame the intermediate flow category obtained by introducing e and f.
-This is carried out in Subsections 3.1 and 3.2, with Theorem 3.1 deduced in Subsection 3.3.
-We end with a discussion of how handle sliding affects the framings of 1-dimensional moduli spaces in Subsection 3.4.
+This is carried out in Subsection 3.1, with Theorem 3.1 deduced in Subsection 3.2.
+We end with a discussion of how handle sliding affects the framings of 1-dimensional moduli spaces in Subsection 3.3.